sladesladeslade/SchoolStuff/README.md

 # SchoolStuff

-### This repo is a collection of all my coding coursework at UC - don't use it to cheat if you go to UC :)
+### This repo is a collection of all my coding coursework at UC - don't use it to cheat